Spiced Chickpea Soup with Greens

 - 2 cups of veggie or chicken broth

-- 1 bunch of Swiss chard -stems removed, cut into small bite-size (use spinach or kale)
+- 1 bunch of Swiss chard, kale and/or spinach; stems removed, cut into small bite-size

-- 1 cup fresh mint -julienned for garnishing
+- 1 cup fresh mint; cut into thin strips for garnishing

 - Melt the ghee in a large pot over medium heat.
 Add onion, garlic and ginger – season with salt and pepper and cook for about 4 minutes, or until the onions are a bit translucent and start to brown.